brentdanley/brentdanley_svelte/src/routes/blog/flight-to-florida.md

 ---
-title: Flight to Florida in CJs Cessna Cardinal
+title: Flight to Florida in a Cessna Cardinal
 date: 2023-06-10
 tags: [flying, flight, aviation, adventure, cross-country]
 ---